-Make your own wormery since it makes composting so much faster.
+Make your own wormery since composting happens so much faster.

-It could be as large as this rainbow worm farm, or as small as a 25 litre bucket.
-It must have a waterproof lid to keep rain out, though remember they must have air to breathe.
+It could be as large as this old fiberglass mold, or the size of a 25-litre bucket.
+It must have a waterproof lid to keep the rain out, though remember they must have air to breathe; keep it loose.

 Every wormery must have a hole in the bottom for the leachate to leak out into another bucket.

-Here are three reasons to start a wormery.
+Here are several reasons to start a wormery.

-Make your own wormery since it makes composting happen so much faster.
-The turn-around time is greatly decreased and, should you decide to toss butternut and pumpkin seeds into the heap in Spring, they will simply take off.
+Make your own wormery since composting happens so much faster.
+The turn-around time is markedly decreased and, should you decide to toss butternut and pumpkin seeds into the heap in Spring, they will simply take off.

 This monster is not atypical.
-The humic acid formed in your compost heap facillitates the absorption of minerals and water with the result that plants thrive.
+The humic-acid formed in your compost

 Just compare it with the fairly typical butternut bought from the supermarket.
 More important, the taste and nutrients are enhanced beyond belief; just try growing vegetables once you make your own wormery.

 Your worms will double in number every month.
-So, after a month you'll have 400 and after 90 days about 1600 worms.
-You could then make another wormery.
+So, after four-weeks you will have 400 and after 90 days about 1600.
+You could then make another farm.

 Every few months tip the whole bucket out into your compost heap, keeping back a few hundred worms and start all over again.

-The vermileachate will dip into the bottom bucket; dilute it and pour it onto your plants for amazing results.
+The vermileachate will drip into the bottom bucket; dilute it and pour it onto your plants for amazing results.
 Avoid using it on small seedlings except after rain.

-Remember, they need air, and too much water may drown them.
+Remember the worms need air, and too much water may drown them.
+Periodically use a small fork to turn the compost, letting air deep into the mixture.
 The material in the bucket needs to be damp but not sopping.

 56 Groenekloof Rd,